CollaborativeRoboticsLab/capabilities2/readme.md

 A reimplementation of the [capabilities](https://github.com/osrf/capabilities) package.
 This package is implemented using C++17 and extends the capabilities package features.
 - [capabilities2_server](./capabilities2_server/readme.md) package contains the core of the system.
 - [capabilities2_runner](./capabilities2_server/readme.md) package contains base and template classes for capability implementations.

+## Extentions
-- [capabilities2_fabric](./capabilities2_fabric/readme.md) package implements a control framework that utlizes capabilities2 system.
+- [Fabric](https://github.com/CollaborativeRoboticsLab/fabric) package implements a behaviour planning framework that utlizes capabilities2 system.

 ## System structure